bumbu/bumbu.github.io/_posts/2017-11-22-ctrl-tab-in-google-chrome.md

 > NOTE: You may have to repeat the procedure (from step 4) every time you edit shortcuts or restart Chrome.

+> NOTE2: Apparently this doens't work anymore in latest Chrome versions

 1. Install an extension:
   * [CLUT: Cycle Last Used Tabs](https://chrome.google.com/webstore/detail/clut-cycle-last-used-tabs/cobieddmkhhnbeldhncnfcgcaccmehgn)
   * [Toggle Switch Recent Last Tabs](https://chrome.google.com/webstore/detail/toggle-switch-recent-last/odhjcgnlbagjllfbilicalpigimhdcll) - will cycle between last 2 used tabs only